 If you are new in town try googling “midwives/obgyn’s in *insert town name” and look for online forums where care providers and their services are discussed.
-Or check in local Facebook chat rooms, just be prepared to be swamped with recomendations if you put a post up asking for advice as many women are very strongly opinionated on this one.
+Or check in local Facebook chat rooms, just be prepared to be swamped with recommendations if you put a post up asking for advice as many women are very strongly opinionated on this one.

 Have you interviewed your prospective care providers?

-In my experience this is critical to getting stellar care.
-And I recomend NOT signing up with either a Midwife or an OBGYN unless you have had a solid interview first and checked out at least 2 care providers before making this big decision.
+In my experience, this is critical to getting stellar care.
+And I recommend NOT signing up with either a Midwife or an OBGYN unless you have had a solid interview first and checked out at least 2 care providers before making this big decision.

 This person is going to play a big role in your whole experience of motherhood and it is best to be sure of your decision.

-Now in some areas you may not have a lot of choice on who you can work with, I still think it’s important to interview them up front to establish the type of relationship you want to have and the interview can establish some boundaries around how you want to be treated.
+Now in some areas, you may not have a lot of choice on who you can work with, I still think it’s important to interview them upfront to establish the type of relationship you want to have and the interview can establish some boundaries around how you want to be treated.

 In some cases, care providers may not let you ask them questions (I had 2 that wouldn’t let me ask questions about the labor in the first meeting), in this case, observe what happens in your first meeting and listen to your gut.